 The thickness of the iron core was successfully reduced by almost half due to the optimized design of the magnet and stator.
 At the same time, this achieved reduced product weight, iron loss, as well as overall size.
 Figure 3 shows the comparison of iron loss at rated points.

 Copper loss can be measured with the following equation:

 According to the equation (4), copper loss is determined by the resistance value of a winding as long as the winding current value remains the same.
 According to the equation (5), the key solution to reducing copper loss is to wind a thick and short wire.

-Because the magnetic flux density of the magnet used in the new brushless DC gear motor increased, the configuration of the magnetic steel sheet needed to be changed by expanding the tooth width as shown in Figure 4.
+Because the magnetic flux density of the magnet used in the new brushless DC motor increased, the configuration of the magnetic steel sheet needed to be changed by expanding the tooth width as shown in Figure 4.

 While the tooth width was widened, the slot dimensions were made smaller.
 To solve this issue, the slot depth was widened by employing a shell-type structure, which does not require a motor case.
 The design for the yoke width was achieved by improving the wiring method.
-As a result, the slot dimensions were increased by 37% compared to the conventional brushless DC gear motor.
+As a result, the slot dimensions were increased by 37% compared to the conventional brushless DC motor.
 This resulted in the structure's ability to use the larger cross section winding (S) and hence reduces copper loss.
 Also, because the thickness of iron core was reduced by half, winding length (l) was shortened and resulted in the further copper loss reduction.
 Figure 5 shows the comparison of copper loss at rated points.

 After updating the motor design, iron loss and copper loss (which account for the great majority of loss for motors) were reduced and greater efficiency of the motor and driver package was achieved, as shown in Figure 6.